holgerimbery/workshop-content/agents-3-challenges/README.md

 ## Challenge 02 - Develop an agent that can converse using your data from the beginning

-- Close the first agent you created and return to the \"Home\" page.
+- Close the first agent you created and return to the "Home" page.

 - Use the conversational experience to create a new agent with the following instructions: